skyaerostudio/aliyya-22-birthday/README.md

 ### Development Bypass

-During development, you can bypass the gate by visiting:
+During development, you can bypass both birthday lock and gate by visiting:
 ```
 http://localhost:3000?bypass=true
 ```

+This will show the full site regardless of date and skip the gate system.

 ## 🎨 Customization